Ah. The quest to find meaning and purpose in later life. At 52.

 This is probably why so many of the self-help gurus promote the concept of ‘contribution’, of giving something back.

-It's another way of trying to find meaning.
+It’s another way of trying to find meaning and purpose in later life.

 I wish I could be more religious.
 Those who have faith truly have a gift.